Haley: Trump was ‘badly wrong’ in stoking crowd before riot

 Her comments are further evidence of the balancing act that Haley has maintained since resigning as South Carolina governor in 2016 to join Trump’s Cabinet.
 In two years at the United Nations, Haley treaded a path of speaking out against Trump while not directly drawing his ire.
 She left the office on her own terms in 2018, a rarity then during a wave of staffing turmoil.

-Now, after moving back to South Carolina, Haley has developed her own persona, frequently weighing in on a range of topics and campaigning for other Republicans, as she recently did in the U.S. Senate runoffs in Georgia.
+Now, after moving back to South Carolina, Haley has at times sought to distance herself from Trump.
+She frequently weighs in on a range of topics and campaigns for other Republicans, as she recently did in the U.S. Senate runoffs in Georgia.

 Republicans had already been grappling with the party’s future following Trump’s tumultuous term.
 But after this week, Haley echoed the remarks of some, including Sen. Lindsey Graham, a fellow South Carolinian, who Thursday called the melee Trump’s “self-inflicted wound.”